gubjack/jjvm/README.md

 # jjvm
-Java Virtual Machine in Java
+_Java Virtual Machine in Java_

+This is to learn and understand how the Java world works.